 The day is spent for the most part in a glorious solitude.
 Like the hunter who moves silently through the woods to check his traps, she moves through the library, cautiously avoiding those whom she knows.
 A single conversation would ruin the beauty and vastness of her silence.
 Today no such conversation occurs and she is happy.

-Later she tries to return to her work, but is stymied by writer’s block.
-Though she has named her laptop after a character from a Jane Austen novel there is no friend here but only the pitiless, ruthless gaze of an insensate machine.
+Later she tries to return to her work but is stymied by writer’s block.
+Though she has named her laptop after a character from a Jane Austen novel, there is no friend here.
+Only the pitiless, ruthless gaze of an insensate machine.
 The screen looks back at her, unforgiving and brutal as the nature that lies forgotten outside her window.